romqrq/Pawer/README.md

 7. Events Section

-   - As an oportunity to promote more business and engagement among customers, service providers and stores.
+   - As an opportunity to promote more business and engagement among customers, service providers and stores.
-   - This section also opens more oportunities of revenue and brand exposition.
+   - This section also opens more opportunities of revenue and brand exposition.

 8. Profile images on cards